 Fish like tuna, salmon, sardines, and mackerel can be found in individual serving size containers and don’t need to be kept cold.
 Paired with some crackers, this is a great option with protein and heart healthy fats.

 Moderate amounts of low butter and no salt popcorn is a delicious snack.
 Just be sure to look for the small bags to help keep your portions small.

 This is a good option for the beginning of your trips since they need to be kept cold, but yogurt-based smoothies are a great way to get calcium and protein.
 You can make your own smoothies to customize the ingredients, or you can find pre-packaged ones at the grocery store, but make sure you check the ingredients to avoid too much added sugar.

 Spread a rice cake with a little bit of your favorite nut butter, like almond butter or peanut butter, for a delicious snack.

 Beef jerky and turkey jerky can be a good snack while you’re on the fly.
 It’s easy to buy on the road and doesn’t need to be refrigerated.
 Make sure to read the nutrition labels though, some brands contain a lot of sodium and sugar.
 Try to look for low sodium and natural brands.

-Eating healthy and maintaining an active lifestyle as a truck driver is vital for your job and your livelihood.
+Eating healthy food, maintaining an active and healthy lifestyle and prioritizing healthy habits as a truck driver is vital for your job and your livelihood.
 The snacks above are a great way to kick start and maintain your health journey.
-A day in the life of a truck driver can bring many unforeseen circumstances, so it’s important to branch out and find what works best for you to stay healthy, always remembering importance of eating well and exercise for truck drivers.
+A day in the life of a truck driver can bring many unforeseen circumstances, so it’s important to branch out and find what works best for you to stay healthy, always remembering the importance of eating well and exercise for truck drivers.